Section I: Principle of microfluidics

 18. Future of microfluidics in research and in the market

-- Detailed coverage of fabrication of novel drug delivery systems with desired characteristics, such as uniform size, Janus particles, particular or combined responsiveness
+- Presents detailed coverage on the fabrication of novel drug delivery systems with desired characteristics, such as uniform size, Janus particles, and particular or combined responsiveness

-- Includes a variety of case studies explaining the principles, providing better understanding for readers
+- Includes a variety of case studies that explain principles

-- Focus on commercialization, cost, safety, society and educational issues of microfluidic applications, showing how microfluidics is used in the real world
+- Focuses on commercialization, cost, safety, society and educational issues of microfluidic applications, showing how microfluidics is used in the real world

 - No. of pages: